Glioma: Pathophysiology

 High-grade gliomas are highly vascular tumors and have a tendency to infiltrate diffusely.
 They have extensive areas of necrosis and hypoxia.
 Often, tumor growth causes a breakdown of the blood–brain barrier in the vicinity of the tumor.
 As a rule, high-grade gliomas almost always grow back even after complete surgical excision, so they are commonly called recurrent cancer of the brain.

-Conversely, low-grade gliomas grow slowly, often over many years, and can be followed without treatment unless they grow and cause symptoms.
+Conversely, low-grade gliomas often grow slowly, and the management of these cases typically involves early-removal or debulking of the tumor followed by monitoring; although it is often possible to safely manage low-grade gliomas with 'watch-and-wait' surveillance alone, particularly in younger patients, most literature supports early removal, with or without chemotherapy and/or radiotherapy, to reduce the risk of progression to a higher-grade glioma.

 Several acquired (not inherited) genetic mutations have been found in gliomas.
 Tumor suppressor protein 53 (p53) is mutated early in the disease. p53 is the "guardian of the genome", which, during DNA and cell duplication, makes sure the DNA is copied correctly and destroys the cell (apoptosis) if the DNA is mutated and cannot be fixed.
 When p53 itself is mutated, other mutations can survive.
 Phosphatase and tensin homolog (PTEN), another tumor suppressor gene, is itself lost or mutated.
-Epidermal growth factor receptor, a growth factor that normally stimulates cells to divide, is amplified and stimulates cells to divide too much.
+Epidermal growth factor receptor, a growth factor that normally stimulates cells to divide, is amplified and stimulates cells to divide excessively.
 Together, these mutations lead to cells dividing uncontrollably, a hallmark of cancer.
 In 2009, mutations in IDH1 and IDH2 were found to be part of the mechanism and associated with a less favorable prognosis.